Arriving in Milan and need to find an apartment for rent in Milan Italy long term?

 If you ask them (you are lucky if they speak English!) about renting an apartment, it’s usually requested a “4+4 years” contract.

-So, if you need it for a shorter stay, it’s quite difficult to get it.
+If you need it for a shorter stay, it’s quite difficult to get it.

 The 3 main real estates agencies portals in Italy: